 • If your personalized option involves a reduction to the last survivor, TRAF must be contacted upon the death of your spouse.

-Contribution and Interest Guarantee
+Contribution and interest guarantee

 In all cases, if the pension payments made to you and your beneficiary(ies), if applicable, total less than your contributions plus compounded interest at your retirement date, the difference is refunded to your estate or beneficiary.
 You may wish to designate a contingent beneficiary(ies) for this purpose.
 Your pension contributions and interest are generally paid out within eight to nine years of collecting pension.

-Plan Options contributions and interest
+Plan Options contribution and interest

-How to Proceed
+How to proceed

 Ensure you understand how each plan option works, including how your pension is impacted on your death or your partner’s death, if applicable.
 Contact us if you have any questions.